 You’re not actually over your ex

 Online dating has become a go-to in this day and age for getting over breakups.
-You get to talk to new people and renew hope in your chances of finding true love after your failed relationship.
+You get to talk and meet new people and renew hope in your chances of finding true love after your failed past relationships.

 However, it does not always get the job done right.
 In fact, playing the rebound game online more often than not causes more harm than good.